trullock/launch-pad/README.md

 # Wireless Rocket Launch Pad

-This project is an Arduino based rocket launch controller, with remote (Remote) smartphone control app.
+This project is an Arduino based rocket launch controller, with remote smartphone control app (Remote).

 It is designed around saftey and redundancy.
 Fundamentally all parts of the system must work correctly or fail in a predictable (safe) way.
 Whereever possible, both hardware and software redundantly detect failures.
-The system is designed such that any 1 hardware component failure (i.e. going open circuit or short circuit - deemed IEC 61508 Occasional) must not be able to cause an ignition.
+The system is designed such that any one component failure (i.e. going open circuit or short circuit - deemed IEC 61508 Occasional) must not be able to cause an ignition.
 There must be a minimum of two IEC 61508 Occasional or less-likely hardware or software failures for unintentional ignition to occur.
 A risk assessment of each component can be found below.

 ## Saftey by Design